A wonderful Cake for Valentines Day Celebration for 2

 Add butter and shortening and beat on low, scraping down sides of bowl as necessary, until creamy and almost fully incorporated about 2 minutes.
 Gradually increase mixer speed to medium and continue beating until light and fluffy, scraping down the sides of bowl as necessary with a rubber spatula, about 10 minutes.
 (Beating buttercream on low and medium speeds will prevent it from incorporating too much air causing air bubbles.)
 Tint buttercream with pink food coloring paste.

-- Prepare the Champagne Reduction: In a medium heavy saucepan over medium-high heat, bring champagne to a boil.
+- Prepare the Wine Reduction: In a medium heavy saucepan over medium-high heat, bring champagne to a boil.
 Boil until reduced to ½ cup, about 15 minutes.
 Remove from heat; set aside to cool completely.

 - preheat oven350ºF.
 Grease three 8-inch round or heart-shaped cake pans with shortening or oil.
 Line bottoms with parchment or wax paper cut to fit the size of pans.
 Grease paper linings and dust lined pans with flour, tapping out the excess.
 Set aside.

-- Prepare the Champagne Velvet Layer Cake: Using an electric stand mixer fitted with paddle attachment, mix and sugar flour, baking powder, baking soda and salt) on low-speed mix until well combined and aerated about 1 minute.
+- Prepare the Velvet Layer Cake: Using an electric stand mixer fitted with paddle attachment, mix and sugar flour, baking powder, baking soda and salt) on low-speed mix until well combined and aerated about 1 minute.
 Add butter, shortening, and oil, and mix on slow speed until thoroughly combined.
 The mixture will be very thick.

 - In a 2-cup glass liquid measuring cup, whisk together champagne reduction, buttermilk, egg whites and extracts using a fork until well blended.
 Slowly add half of the liquid mixture to the batter and mix on low speed.
 Increase mixer speed to medium and beat until thoroughly combined, scraping down the sides of bowl as necessary with a rubber spatula, about 2 minutes.
 Add remaining liquid mixture and beat just until smooth and thoroughly combined, again scraping down the sides of bowl as necessary, about 1 minute.